Build a Bluebird House and Reduce Insect Pests In Your Garden the Lazy Way

 Congratulations you have built your first birdhouse.

 I built three birdhouses in this project.
 Two were for bluebirds and the middle one is for a Chickadee, Nuthatch, or Downey Woodpecker.
-The hole for Chickadee, Nuthatch, and Downey woodpeckers is 1 1/4 inch.
+The hole for Chickadee, Nuthatch, and Downey woodpeckers is 1 1/4 inches.
 This hole should be slightly higher in the box, with the inside of the box roughed up to allow the babies to climb out, but prevent predators from reaching in to harm the babies.

 I’d love to hear about your own bluebird houses and the difference it has made in your own garden.
 Leave a comment.
 I’ll read every one.